dynamic-and-active-systems-lab/airspyhf_channelize/README.md

 ### Setup for running in Matlab
 After cloning this repo, the airspyhf_channelize.m function can be run directly in Matlab.
 No additional setup should be needed.
 ### Setup for building a compiled executable
 The `airspyhf_channelize` function can be converted to an executable using Matlab Coder.
 In this way the channelizer will not require Matlab to run.
-The scripts to do the code generation are `airspyhf_channelize_codegen_script_***.m`. **These scripts have paths in them (in three locations in the script) that need to be updated to the location where you have cloned this repo on your machine.
-These are in the lines that contain `cfg.CustomInclude`, `cfg.CustomSource`, and `cd`.
-Be sure updated these paths to the local directories before running any of the commands below.**
+The scripts to do the code generation are `airspyhf_channelize_codegen_script_***.m`.
 #### Executable for macOS
 We provide two of these scripts.
 One (`airspyhf_channelize_codegen_script_exe.m`) can be used to generate the executable directly.
 We have tested this on macOS and it generates a executable that can be run in terminal.
 #### Executable for Linux